 White-collar crimes are typically seen as crimes that are committed by high-ranking professionals who are attempting to get ahead in their profession.
 Doctors, lawyers, and other businessmen sometimes commit these types of crimes in an attempt to increase profits and decrease expenses.
 Common forms of white-collar crimes include mail fraud, bank fraud, and money laundering.

 Because the actions displayed by Mark Kuper cross state lines, he will be eligible for federal prison.
-If he is convicted of the crimes that he hascused of, he could spend the rest of his life behind bars.
+If he is convicted of the crimes that he is accused of, he could spend the rest of his life behind bars.

-Have you been accused of or charged with a federal white collar crime and you’re unsure of what you should do next?
-If so, you may be struggling to find a quality criminal defense lawyer who can solve your problems in a timely fashion.
-If this sounds like your problem, The Law Offices of Richard C. McConathy can help.
-Serving Tarrant, Denton, Dallas, Parker, and many other counties in the state of Texas, our team of elite legal professionals can provide you with the representation you need and deserve.
+The Law Offices of Richard C. McConathy serves Tarrant, Denton, Dallas, Parker, and many other counties in the state of Texas, our team of elite legal professionals can provide you with the representation you need and deserve.
 We’ve represented thousands of Texans in a court of law, and we’re ready to help you reach a favorable outcome in your criminal case.
-For more information on how we can be of assistance, contact us today at (817) 422-5350 for a free consultation.
+For more information on how we can be of assistance, contact us today at (817) 422-5350 for a consultation.